| Category | git |

 [!IMPORTANT] If removing secrets always rotate them.
 If pushed to a public git repo, GitHub is scanned entirely every ~3m or so, so you’re credentials are already gone.
 If not is still possible that they get cached somewhere and may be compromised.
 Choose the safe path, revoke them.

-[!CAUTION] Better to backup the git history by cloning the repo in a separate folder.
+[!CAUTION] Better to backup the git history by cloning the repo in another folder.
 This will give you a local copy to restore commits from if needed.

 git-filter-repo is needed, install it with: